fsprojects-archive/zzarchive-FSharp.Data.Experimental.XenomorphProvider/docs/content/index.md

 ------------

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.
-If you're adding new public API, please also contribute [samples][samples] that can be turned into a documentation.

  * If you want to discuss an issue or feature that you want to add the to the library, then you can submit [an issue or feature request][issues] via Github or you can